HunterStanton/hunterstanton.github.io/about.md

 * BitBucket

 However, instead of a bullet pointed list, I'd advise you to check out my [projects](http://hunterstanton.com/projects/) page for some open-source code that proves these skills.

+## Blogs

+I currently maintain two blogs:

+- The one on this very site which is my personal blog
+- [Wearable Haven](http://wearablehaven.com/), a wearable tech blog focused on covering news and reviews about wearable technology such as the Apple Watch or FitBit.

 ## Contact me